 If you are unsure about the adoption process and want to answer any questions your child may have, you can meet with a representative from a law firm that specializes in family practice.
 If you are a father seeking adoption rights, this firm can answer your questions connected to cost, time, and other factors that may affect a possible adoption.

 2. Contact the Biological Parent

 Before you can legally begin adopting your stepchildren, you will likely have to contact their other parent for permission.
 Because this means their mother or father surrender all their legal and parental rights, it can be a decision that is supercharged with emotion.
 Take your time discussing the issue and ask your spouse for support.

 If your partner’s divorce was an acrimonious one, then this can be a roadblock to adopting your stepchildren.
-If the biological mother or father refuses your request because he or she is angry or still feels hurt over the divorce, then you may need to contact a law firm like Cordell and Cordell, which has experience with family law and may be able to untangle this circumstance.
+If the biological mother or father refuses your request because he or she is angry or still feels hurt over the divorce, then you may need to contact a law firm which has experience with family law and may be able to untangle this circumstance.

 3. Gather the Pertinent Documents

 Once you navigate your way through gaining permission to adopt your stepchildren, it is wise to gather all the necessary paperwork you will need to fill out your petition.
 You will probably need your birth certificate, marriage license, the children’s birth certificates, and the papers that prove your spouse is divorced from the children’s parent.
 If that parent is deceased, you may also need to obtain his or her death certificate.

 While you might be eager to get the process of adopting your stepchildren started, remember that it may take some time, so gather these forms carefully and talk to your lawyer about what other printed proof or information you might need so you can be prepared.
 For example, if your stepchildren have any property or money coming to them later in life, you may need details about it to offer to the court.

 4. Fill Out the Adoption Petition